Education of girls

 For example, in Vietnam, our team launched the first bilingual (Vietnamese-Hmong) textbook with gender equality as one of its major topics.

-Thus, children aged 5 to 8 are made aware of this issue early on.
+Children are made aware of this issue from an early age.

 Our projects for women's education